Human Reproductive Cycle

-Punctuated Equilibrium vs. the Virgin Birth Theory.
+Punctuated Equilibrium versus the Virgin Birth Theory

 The death-and-resurrection of Jesus Christ is the pivot of Scriptures but besides its enormous theological impact, the principles and dynamics behind the Golgotha Event have been admitted enigmas to the Church throughout the ages.
 But no more so.
 Since man was made in God's image, the production of Jesus and the Body of Christ are self-similar to every human reproductive cycle.